mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 )
 ```

 Primarily, CSS-in-JS boosts your confidence.
 You can add, change and delete CSS without unexpected consequences.
-You avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/)automatically, without complex tooling or years of experience.
+You avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically, without complex tooling or years of experience.

 If you are working on the styling of a component, your changes will not affect anything else.
 If you delete the component, you automatically delete its CSS.